lamyj/sycomore/docs/installation.rst

   cmake ..
   make

+To build without OpenMP support, pass *-D USE_OPENMP=OFF* to the CMake call.

 The compilation can take advantage of a multi-core CPU either by using `make`_ with the *-jN* flag (where *N* is the number of concurrent tasks, i.e. the number of cores) or by using `Ninja`_.
 Once the compilation succeeds, the units tests can be run from the build directory:

 .. code-block:: shell